konfou/konfou.github.io/_posts/2021-04-14-yu-gi-oh-card-game-for-classic-anime-viewers.md

 it to the  main monster zone and when  it goes back this is  the zone it goes to.

-Link Monsters  can be used to  increase the number of  monsters summoned from the  extra deck.
-Monsters summoned  from the extra deck  go in the extra monster zone  but every monster in the main  monster zone that has link pointed  to it,  can be  used to summon  monsters from  extra deck.
+Link Monsters have to  placed to the extra monster zone  but they can be used to  increase that number.
+Every main  monster zone that  has link pointed to it can function as an extra monster zone.

-Before their introduction, monsters special summoned from the extra deck were placed  in the main  monster zone and  were unrestricted.
-On  a way their introduction nerfs Synchro, Xyz, and Pendulum summoning.
-They also introduce the need for strategic planning of where cards will be placed.
+For few years  after their introduction, every  monster special summoned from the extra deck  had to be summoned to an extra main  zone.
+On a way their  introduction nerfed  Synchro, Xyz,  and Pendulum  summoning.
+They also introduced the  need for strategic planning of where  cards will be placed.
+The decision  was nevertheless reverted last year  for all extra decks summonings besides Pendulum and Link.

 Their  summoning  makes   it  simpler  to  summon   link  monsters  with increasingly  higher link  rating.
 Normally  one monster  is one  _link